-2.2 Safety Contracts
+B. Safety Contracts

-In our previous work [17], we have proposed a contract-based formalism with strong $\langle A, G \rangle$ and weak $\langle B, H \rangle$ contracts to distinguish between context-specific properties and those that must hold for all contexts.
+In our previous work [17], we have proposed a contractbased formalism with strong $\langle A, G \rangle$ and weak $\langle B, H \rangle$ contracts to distinguish between context-specific properties and those that must hold for all contexts.
 A traditional component contract $C = \langle A, G \rangle$ is composed of assumptions (A) on the environment of the component and guarantees (G) that are offered by the component if the assumptions are met.
-The strong contracts capture behaviours of components that should always be guaranteed (strong guarantees G) and the corresponding strong assumptions (A) that should always be met.
-The weak contracts handle behaviours that are not required to hold in every environment (weak guarantees H), but only when besides all the strong assumptions, the corresponding weak assumptions (B) are satisfied as well.
+The strong contracts composed of strong assumptions (A) and strong guarantees (G) allow for specification of properties that should hold in all systems of intended usage of the component, while the weak contracts composed of weak assumptions (B) and weak guarantees (H) allow for specification of properties that hold in a subset of systems of intended usage.
 For example, strong contracts can be used to prevent misuse of configuration parameters of the component by requiring parameters scope and guaranteeing interaction of the different parameters, while weak contracts could be used to describe distinct component behaviours achieved by the different configurable parameter values.
-The related contracts of a contract C are those contracts that either assume the guaranteed properties of C or the ones which guarantee properties that are assumed by the contract C.
+The related contracts of a contract C are those contracts that either assume the guaranteed properties of C or the ones that guarantee properties assumed by the contract C.